knpuniversity/stripe/knpu/ep2-subscriptions/subscription-canceled-webhook.md

 `$subscription = $this->findSubscription()` and pass it `$stripeSubscriptionId`.

 Scroll down and create this: `private function findSubscription()` with its `$stripeSubscriptionId` argument.
-Query for by adding
+Query by adding
 `$subscription = $this->getDoctrine()->getRepository('AppBundle:Subscription')`
 and then `findOneBy()` passing this an array with one item: `stripeSubscriptionId` - the field name to query on - set to `$stripeSubscriptionId`.

-If there is *no* matching Subscrpition... well, that shouldn't happen!
+If there is *no* matching Subscription... well, that shouldn't happen!
 But just in case, throw a new Exception with a really confused message.
 Something is not right.

 Finally, return the `$subscription` on the bottom.